 - had a son through God’s spirit (the text does not directly say Gabriel)

 For another thing, until Zechariah and Mary, none of the Hebrew characters are exact to their biblical versions.
 I’m not saying that they are very different, but they are still quite different.
 Lot is wise and Noah persecuted.
 Job is represented as being rewarded for praising God in hardship, which undermines the majority content of the Book of Job.
 Jonah approximates his Biblical portrayal but this surah leaves him in a state of reconciliation with God.
 David invents armor and Solomon becomes a supernatural conqueror with control over some of the satans.
-Abraham’s lengthy story comes not from the Bible but from an old middrash aggadah, and I find it curious that it is this story that is the most fidelitous to its older form.
+Abraham’s lengthy story comes not from the Bible but from an old middrash aggadah, and I find it conspicuous that it is this story that is the most fidelitous to its older form.

 And lastly, I wanted to note that Mary is included in a list of prophets, and that her mention gets more attention than her son’s.
 She is not a named character in this list (neither is Jonah) but rather her identity is defined by her vigilant chastity.
 Mary’s ambiguous contribution to Islamic feminism continues.